astralord/astralord.github.io/_posts/2024-10-01-transformer-inference-optimization-toolset.md

 To tackle language model speedup problem, first we need to understand the concept of the hardware we work on.
 While Google's TPUs and Apple silicon chips are rising up, NVIDIA's **GPUs** still dominate the market, so they'll be the subject of our in-depth look.

-Graphic processor unit performs all of the computations by multiple **streaming multiprocessors (SM)** (these are similar to the cores in the CPU).
-SM is basic GPU building block: it has its own instruction schedulers and various instruction execution pipelines.
+A graphic processor unit performs all of the computations by multiple **streaming multiprocessors (SM)** (these are similar to the cores in the CPU).
+SM is a basic GPU building block: it has its own instruction schedulers and various instruction execution pipelines.
 Modern GPUs are also equipped with special off-chip memory called **high bandwidth memory (HBM)**, where data is initially stored and ultimately written back.
 Unlike the system **dynamic random access memory (DRAM)**, which is controlled by CPU and typically optimized for low latency access, HBM is physically bonded to the GPUs in stacked layers with thousands of pins, providing massively parallel data throughput by design.

 Streaming multiprocessors access data and code from HBM via the **L2 cache**.
 It acts as an intermediate level between off-chip and on-chip memory and caches data that be shared among multiple SMs.
 It is also situated in the path of data moving between devices.
 Finally, each SM has its own **L1 cache** and **shared memory (SRAM)**, a low-latency on-chip memory caches: they are order of magnitude faster than HBM but many orders of magnitude smaller in capacity.
 L1 cache is managed by the GPU hardware, while SRAM can be explicitly managed by the programmer through NVIDIA tools.